ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior: Technical Details and Hyperparameters

 \subsection{Compute resources used in our experiments}

-Model training and retraining were carried out on a 20GB partition of Nvidia A100 GPU for a total of less than 5 hours.
-Applying ExPLAIND to both models was much more compute intense resulting in about 20 hours of computation on a H200 GPU with 140GB GPU-RAM.
-Debugging and running the ablations presented, we carried out 12 such full runs of the EPK predictions computing ExPLAIND influence scores bringing the total to about 240 H200 GPU-hours.
+Model training and retraining were carried out on a 20GB partition of NVIDIA A100 GPU for a total of less than 5 hours.
+Applying ExPLAIND to both models was much more compute intensive, resulting in about $20$ hours of computation on a H200 GPU with 140GB GPU-RAM.
+Debugging and running the ablations presented, we carried out $12$ such full runs of the EPK predictions computing ExPLAIND influence scores, leading to a total of about 240 H200 GPU-hours.